ahmadawais/Woo-Keep-The-Change/ReadMe.md

 #Woo Keep The Change
 Woo Keep The Change plugin helps online store owners keep the change :) i.e. Total $50 instead of $49.28.

 `Install and activate the plugin.
-No settings at all.`
+Enable on Woo KTC on settings page.`

 ##Installation

-Just install and activate the plugin and you in the cart there would be a `Keep the change` fee that will round off the numbers to the nearest but great value.
+Install and activate the plugin and you will be redirected to the settings page.
+Check enable the setting to enable the plugin.
+Once enabled; in the cart there would be a `Keep the change` fee that will round off the numbers to the nearest but great value.

 ###Details: